 Brookdale espouses the belief that senior living ought to provide a positive and enriching variety of experiences for residents, and Large's team works diligently to shake the company free from outdated stigmas associated with its industry.
 "We're striving to improve how we use our digital presence to speak to someone who is probably a little stressed," Large points out.
 "Most people don't do this frequently.
 Rather, a person usually goes through something like this — searching for care for a loved one — just once or twice in a lifetime."
 He continues, "Think about your mom or dad.
 'What is a nursing home?
 What do they say it is?'
 There can be fear, and anxiety, and stress.
 At Brookdale, as part of our online strategy, we are taking steps to reduce this friction of engaging with senior living overall by digitally addressing those thoughts and feelings in an initial safe place."
 He adds, "People then can begin to take steps when they feel they are ready to visit and make contact."

-Cleaning up all Brookdale's digital knowledge proved to be no small task.
+Cleaning up all Brookdale's brand information across the web proved to be no small task.
 Brookdale has a history of growing through mergers and acquisitions that dates back twenty years.
-“Then in 2014, we merged with our largest competitor," Large recounts, "and that company with which we merged branded its locations' names in a different way than we branded ours.
+"In recent years, we merged with our largest competitor," Large recounts, "and that company with which we merged branded its locations' names in a different way than we branded ours.
 Our previous 600 communities were independently named — very few had the Brookdale name.
 However, once that merger happened, we started a branding and renaming project such that all our communities would be named Brookdale.
 It is an understatement to say there was a lot going on all at once — we had 600 communities then added 500 more.
-When you almost double in size, trying to manage all that information in your systems — combined with name changes and such — is a big job," he describes.
-“We were pulling from several different sites and had a mass of information.
+When you almost double in size, trying to manage all that information in your systems — combined with name changes and such — is a big job," he says.
+"We were pulling from several different sites and had a mass of information.
 There were multiple phone numbers for one community.
 Multiply that by 1,100, and it was just crazy.
 Ultimately, that challenge is what prompted us to pursue Yext."